Spaces for People

 The funding included £750,000 for the outdoor school environment with a phased implementation of measures.

-Along with Education Resources social distancing requirements and active travel during the pandemic were investigated for all 148 schools.
-Every school has been discussed between representatives from Roads and Transportation Services and Education Resources.
-Additional equipment was provided, such as cones, barriers and signage, to help with social distancing and space management.
-Social distance and active travel banners with signing and footway markings were also provided at all schools and a second phase of measures, mandatory 20mph speed limits outside approximately 90 schools, was agreed.
+Along with Education Resources, social distancing requirements and active travel during the pandemic were investigated for all 148 schools.
+Additional equipment was provided, such as cones, barriers, and signage, to help with social distancing and space management.
+Social distance and active travel banners with signing and footway markings were also provided at all schools and the second phase of measures, mandatory 20mph speed limits outside approximately 90 schools, was agreed.

-Gateway signing and carriageway signing for the 20mph limits is anticipated to be completed in spring 2021.
+Gateway signing and carriageway signing for the 20mph limits was completed in autumn 2021.

-These works require a Temporary Traffic Regulation Order (TTRO).
+These works required a Temporary Traffic Regulation Order (TTRO).
 It is our intention to monitor these locations with a view to permanency before the expiry of the TTRO.
-This will require the full TRO process to be undertaken which will include the usual consultees and processes.
+Feedback on this project was sought through a survey that closed on 31 October 2021.

 20mph town centres